netdata/netdata/README.md

-UI is super fast, optimized for **anomaly detection**|UI is good for just an abstract view **Meaningful presentation** for all metrics (educational)|You have to know the metrics before you start Install and get results **immediately**|A long preparation is required to get any useful results Use it to **troubleshooting** performance problems|Use them for an illusion of monitoring **Kills the console** for tracing performance issues|The console is required for troubleshooting Requires **zero dedicated resources**|Require dedicated resources
+UI is super fast, optimized for **anomaly detection**|UI is good for just an abstract view **Meaningful presentation** for all metrics (educational)|You have to know the metrics before you start Install and get results **immediately**|A long preparation is required to get any useful results Use it to **troubleshooting** performance problems|Use them to get statistics of past performance **Kills the console** for tracing performance issues|The console is required for troubleshooting Requires **zero dedicated resources**|Require dedicated resources